 K. Invoices may not be submitted for payment until the Project Baseline Schedule has been accepted and approved by the Engineer.

-L. Invoices may not be submitted for payment until the Interim Survey Progress Report has been submitted pursuant to Section 622.
+L. Invoices may not be submitted for payment until the Survey cut sheets have been submitted pursuant to Section 622.

+M. Prior to monthly payment being processed the following will be required: traffic control checklist, monthly schedule update, SWPPP report, monthly QC report, photo log, and superintendent daily reports.

 109.07 ACCEPTANCE AND FINAL payment